kernelfucker/mindln/README.md

 default passwd for false-login is mindln

-default passwd mindln, this is a key
+default passwd is mindln, this is a key

 # what was it tested on
 arch linux 2025-07-01, x86_64